All Episodes

 Rand Paul was proven right as far as I'm concerned.

-Do you believe Americans should lose their jobs if they object to taking the COVID 19 vaccine?
+Do you believe Americans should lose their jobs if they object to taking the COVID-19 vaccine?

-Sixty-five percent say no.
+65% say no.

-Only twenty-two percent say yes.
+Only 22% say yes.

 It's happening now.

-Now we're gonna let them be fired.
+Now we're going to let them be fired.

-Do you believe Americans should lose their jobs if they object to taking the vaccine?
+Next question, do you believe Americans should lose their jobs if they object to taking the vaccine?

 No.

-I mean, it's this is Democrats are even saying that.
+I mean, Democrats are even saying that.

 That's Democrats only.

-Republicans, eighty-three percent no.
+Republicans, 83%, no.

 I mean, these are really profound numbers here.

-Anyway, Robert Cahaley joins us now.
+Anyway, Robert Cahaly joins us now.

 How are you?